Catoshy/Improved-Vils/README.txt

-VERSION 1.0 of Improved Vils, intended as an addon by Catoshy for Improved Mobs by Flemmli97
+VERSION 1.0 of Improved Vils.

-Special Thanks to the authors of Tech-Guns
+Special Thanks to the authors of Tech-Guns and user Flemmli97